Mostrando ítems 1-10 de 52

-12th Asian Maize Conference and Expert Consultation on maize for food, feed, nutrition; and environmental security; Bangkok (Thailand), 30-1 Aug-Nov 2014 : abstracts
+12th Asian Maize Conference and Expert Consultation on maize for food, feed, nutrition; and environmental security; Bangkok (Thailand), 30-1 Aug-Nov 2014 : extended summaries

 (APAARI; CIMMYT; FAO; Thailand Department of Agriculture, 2014)

 This book includes the extended summaries of the scientific presentations made during the 12th Asian Maize Conference and Expert Consultation on “Maize for Food, Feed, Nutrition and Environmental Security” held at Bangkok, ...

 Performance and profitability study of baby corn and tomato intercropping

 Intercropping baby corn and tomato may be an option to improve on-farm income on the resource-poor small farms.
 An experiment was conducted to examine the effect of tomato intercrop on various traits of baby corn, and to ...